WintersongWoW/monkey-tail/readme.md

 - select the log file from the menu as a number, for example 1

 ## Restrictions
-Does not support wipes.
-Encounters will be one section from first pull till kill.
+- Does not track pet, minion damage.